montanaflynn/aoot/README.md

 # aoot

-The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats. **Note** currently it only works for flat objects with no nested properties.
-See example below.
+The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats.

+**Note:** it currently only works for flat objects with no nested properties.

 ### Install